ksuoo/CSCI3308-Project/README.md

-# Chefitup - CSCI3308 Project
+# Chef It Up - CSCI3308 Project

+## Description
+**Chef It Up** is a culinary application that effortlessly connects users with a vast array of recipes tailored to their preferences.
+Just by inputting minimal information, users can explore a plethora of recipes suited to their current culinary desires.

 ## Contributors
+- Kaile Suoo
-- Charan
+- Charan Sai Kakula
-- Bianca
+- Bianca Gautam
-- Kaile
-- Zach
+- Zach Erdley

-## Introduction
-**Chefitup** is a culinary application that effortlessly connects users with a vast array of recipes tailored to their preferences.
-Just by inputting minimal information, users can explore a plethora of recipes suited to their current culinary desires.

 ## Technology Stack
 - **Front-End**: EJS (Embedded JavaScript Templating)